 With the assistance of an electronic case management system, the Court monitors the progress of every appeal to ensure that there are no unnecessary delays in processing cases or releasing decisions.
 The Court demonstrates the value of aggressive, hands-on management of its cases.
 Other states frequently look to Minnesota as a model for case-processing and delay-reduction.

-page to access court rules, practice guides, standing orders, and educational materials.
+Visit the Resources tab above to access court rules, practice guides, standing orders, and educational materials.